nikitawani07/Linux-Shell/README.md

 * int parse(string cmd,string command[]) : Function to parse the command given.
 It stores the each command separated by pipes in command array.

-* Function to execute bang command

-    void executebang(int cmdno,int status) : It executes command containing bang operator e.g. !!, !-1, !1000
+* void executebang(int cmdno,int status) : It executes command containing bang operator e.g. !!, !-1, !1000

-    void executebang(string bang) : It executes command containing bang operator given the string e.g. !v.
+* void executebang(string bang) : It executes command containing bang operator given the string e.g. !v.
 This will execute the last command starting with v in the history file.

 ## Program flow